 As you can see, with the phrase “both directly or indirectly,” this is a very broad definition.
 Some of the things that fall under this definition consist of information we might not normally think of as personal data, such as an IP address, mobile device ID, or a web cookie.

 But that’s not all.
 To further complicate matters, not all forms of personal data are treated equally.
 Article 9 of the GDPR addresses a special category of personal data that is usually referred to as sensitive personal data.
-This type of data requires extra protection, and consists of data relating to racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, and health or sex life.
+This type of data requires extra protection and consists of data relating to the racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, and health or sex life.
 Data relating to criminal offenses also gets special treatment under a separate provision in Article 10.

 What isn’t personal data?

 A new concept – and to some, a new word – that appears in the GDPR is pseudonymization.
 This refers to applying encryption, hashing or other technological means to personal data to render it incapable of identifying a particular person without using additional information.
 The GDPR suggests pseudonymization (and encryption) as specific recommended ways to protect personal data.